goodoldneon/alhambra/README.md

   - Creation cost does not increase as size increases.
 - Cons:
   - Interaction cost of the clone is more expensive than the original.
   - Interaction cost increases as the nesting depth of properties increase.
-For example, getting `clone.foo` is more expensive than getting `clone.foo.bar`.
+For example, getting `clone.foo.bar` is more expensive than getting `clone.foo`.

 ## Deep clone